Florida girl steals $10K from grandparents, passes it out to classmates

 Investigators said the student claimed she was given the cash from a former student, but they later learned she had stolen around $13,500 from her grandmother’s safe.

-The girl now faces a possible grand theft charge, the Associated Press reproted.
+The girl now faces a possible grand theft charge, the Associated Press reported.

 Administrators with Lake Weir Middle School contacted parents after the incident, advising them to talk with their children about the stolen money.